-The 5000genomi@VdA project is the result of work by a research consortium led by IIT-Istituto Italiano di Tecnologia (Italian Institute of Technology), comprising Università della Valle d’Aosta, Città della Salute e della Scienza di Torino, Fondazione Clément Fillietroz-ONLUS Osservatorio Astronomico della Regione Autonoma Valle d'Aosta, and Engineering D.HUB.
+CMP3VdA is the result of work by a research consortium led by IIT-Istituto Italiano di Tecnologia (Italian Institute of Technology), comprising Università della Valle d’Aosta, Città della Salute e della Scienza di Torino, Fondazione Clément Fillietroz-ONLUS Osservatorio Astronomico della Regione Autonoma Valle d'Aosta, and Engineering D.HUB.
 The project receives finance from the Region, from European Union (ERDF and ESF) structural funds and from a co-funding from the partnership.

 By means of the new centre, patients will have access to genetic testing through the local health authority (AUSL VdA), after having granted their informed consent.
 All the data collected will be stored in a regional genomic database and in the dedicated electronic healthcare records (EHR), which will comply with international standards.

-For further information and questions, please send an email to
+For information and inquiries please write to